Asparaginase is used in the treatment of blood cancer (acute lymphocytic leukemia)

 Asparaginase belongs to class of medications called antineoplastic agents.
 Asparaginase is an enzyme that interferes with natural processes necessary for cancer cell growth, thereby killing or stopping the growth of cancer cells.

 Common side effects

-Breathlessness, Rash, Vomiting, Angioedema (swelling of deeper layers of skin), Nausea, Fatigue, Increased liver enzymes, Edema, Diarrhoea, Decreased blood pressure, Flushing, Decreased albumin level in blood, Increased glucose level in blood, Urticaria
+Breathlessness, Rash, Vomiting, Angioedema (swelling of deeper layers of skin), Nausea, Fatigue, Increased liver enzymes, Edema, Diarrhoea, Decreased blood pressure, Flushing (sense of warmth in the face, ears, neck and trunk), Decreased albumin level in blood, Increased glucose level in blood, Urticaria

 - ₹1183 to ₹2448Biochem Pharmaceutical Industries2 variant(s)

 - ₹982 to ₹1595United Biotech Pvt Ltd2 variant(s)